mattiasnordqvist/Golden-Fox/README.md

 ## Does Golden Fox understand English?

-Well, foxes usually don't do, but this fox is golden for a reason.
+Well, foxes usually don't, but this fox is golden for a reason.
 As long as the words you talk fit into this flow chart, you're fine.

 ![Flow chart](https://raw.githubusercontent.com/mattiasnordqvist/Golden-Fox/master/diagram.png "Simple english")